A

 2000AD comics, a torch and a fairly full potty.

-probably still be there now if his mum hadn't been alerted by the curious
+said: 'He’d probably still be there now if his mam hadn’t been alerted by the

-then.
-It sort of tickled; like a silent giggle reverberating in my brain.
+felt funny then.
+It sort of tickled, like a silent giggle reverberating in my

-hands to Rebecca's ear.
-No, I whispered back.
+brain.
+I cupped my hands to Rebecca’s ear.
+'No,' I whispered back.

 Everybody